y15un/case_oscillating_tee/README.md

 ```
 $ cargo install --path .
 ```
-you may substitute the dot with actual path you wish to install the binary to.
+you may add `--root [INSTALL_HERE]` option with the actual path you wish to install the binary to, instead of default `~/.cargo/bin`. please read `cargo help install` before proceeding, tho.

 ## usage
 ```